Dustin1434/project2/README.md

 ## Project Overview

-- Briefly describe the purpose of the project.
+- Our project is to display the Art pieces from all around the world from Art Institute of Chicago
 - Explain what live data set was used, and what you hope users would learn about the data set by using your project

 ## Features